eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 Memory is frequency times volume.
 Individual cards should be extremely brief, but your deck as a whole can be as repetitive as you want.

-Ask questions in multiple ways.
-Ask for formal and informal definitions of terms.
-Ask for the formal and informal statements of a theorem.
-Ask questions forwards and backwards.
-Add contextual questions: "what is the intutition for [concept]?".
-Add questions that link different concepts across your knowledge graph.

 ## Rule:  Organize by Source {#source}

 Organize content by source, not topic.